 “Batch #3 of ELEVATE is looking Supercalifragilisticexpialidocious!”

-Now, this might seem like a pretty audacious statement but coming from a man that knows the Startup-industry like he does, it might even be an understatement.
+Now, this might seem like a pretty audacious statement.
+But coming from a man that knows the Startup-industry like he does, it might even be an understatement.

 After founding his own startup SIMPLEWISH following his graduation in 2012, Valentin decided to move on and became a startup consultant and program manager at INiTS, Vienna’s high-tech incubator.
-He worked with around 50 startups and helped them grow from an idea to a fully validated business model – experience he now implements as head of Startup Services at TheVentury: He is involved in all offers towards Startups as well as in ELEVATE.
+He worked with around 50 startups and helped them grow from an idea to a fully validated business model.
+This experience he now implements as head of Startup Services at TheVentury: He is involved in all offers towards Startups as well as in ELEVATE.

 Hypothesis-testing as a solution to de-risking failure

 “I wanted to ingrain a feeling for the importance of this data-driven approach.”, Valentin says.
-“We went through a fuck-up story so founders would realize how an invalid hypothesis and the wrong approach can cause failure.”
+“We went through a fuck-up story so founders would realize how an invalid hypothesis and the wrong approach can cause failure”.
 Planning isn’t the answer to high uncertainty – Learning is.

 So what tip can you give founders, Valentin?

-To quote Steve Blank: There are no facts inside the building so get the heck outside. – There is no value in theoretically approaching a topic without any knowledge, so get out there and don’t forget to stick to the “Lean”-approach: Build – Measure – Learn!
+To quote Steve Blank: There are no facts inside the building so get the heck outside.
+There is no value in theoretically approaching a topic without any knowledge.
+So get out there and don’t forget to stick to the “Lean”-approach: Build – Measure – Learn!